Maersk Line: Maersk Sentosa

 On 9 July 2024, the Houthis attacked the American-flagged Maersk Sentosa in the Gulf of Aden.

 Maersk Frankfurt

-On 22 July 2024, one person died in an severe blaze onboard Maersk Frankfurt, off Goa in the Indian coast.
+On 22 July 2024, one person died in a severe blaze onboard Maersk Frankfurt, off Goa in the Indian coast.

 Maersk Shekou

 On 30 August 2024, the Singaporean-flagged container ship, Maersk Shekou collided with the Australian sail training ship in Fremantle Harbour.
 Two men were injured and Leeuwin II suffered "catastrophic damage".